Why we are engaging with Charing Cross Housing Association Ltd (Charing Cross)

 Charing Cross must:

-- keep us informed as it works through its proposals for a transfer of engagements to West of Scotland including the outcome of the Special General Meetings;
+- keep us informed about progress with its proposed transfer to West of Scotland and the outcome of its consultation with tenants;

 - implement its revised governance improvement plan;